- Address: Boulevard Triomphal, Kinshasa

 The Rumble in the Jungle

-When the Stade des Martyrs de la Pentecôte opened, it replaced the venue which opened as the Stade Roi Baudouin as the largest sports venue by capacity in Kinshasa.
-The stadium which was known as the Stade Roi Baudouin hosted The Rumble in the Jungle in 1974, one of the most famous boxing matches.
+The Stade des Martyrs de la Pentecôte became the largest sports venue by capacity in the city of Kinshasa.
+The Rumble in the Jungle, one of the most famous boxing matches, took place in the city of Kinshasa in 1974.
 The boxing legend who was known as Muhammad Ali won the game after defeating George Foreman in front of tens of thousands of fans.
 Muhammad Ali was born as Cassius Marcellus Clay.
 He became the first former professional boxer from the United States with 10 million followers on his main social media page.

 The national football team of the Democratic Republic of the Congo

 The national football team of the Democratic Republic of the Congo, nicknamed Les Léopards, played numerous games at the Stade des Martyrs de la Pentecôte.
 Les Léopards became one of the first national football teams from Africa with a value of at least $100 million.
 In 1968, they were crowned African football champions for the first time in their history after beating Ghana in Ethiopia.
 The team which was known as Zaire won their second African football championship title in 1974 after defeating Zambia in Egypt.

 The FIFA World Cup